Who We Are

 Centering Black and Indigenous Women & Women of Color

-We bring the experiences and wisdom of women who have historically been marginalized to the center of our work and make space for different ways of knowing.
-Women is inclusive, fluid and based on self-identity.
+We center the experiences and wisdom of women who have been historically marginalized, making space for different perspectives based on inclusive understandings of self-identity.

 People Over Systems